mrljaime/mrljaime/README.md

 ## Hello everyone ✌🏼

 My name is Jaime and I love make things, specially when techonolgy is involved.
+I'm from México city and I born in 1995 in a little place in Puebla, México call Atzitzintla.
+I started work in techonology when I was nineteen.
+Autodidact.

 Currenty I working as Software Architect at [Osmos](https://osmos.mx) building things to make payroll easy and configurable, also make it fast and scalable from one to thousands of human resources in your company.